prof-spock/SoX-Plugins/README.md

 Overview
 --------

-The SoXPlugins software package provides plugins for being used in digital audio workstations (DAW); they implement some of the more prominent audio processing effects from SoX as DAW audio plugins.
+The SoX Plugins software package provides plugins for being used in digital audio workstations (DAW); they implement some of the audio processing effects from SoX.

-*[SoX][]* is a command line audio processing tool for Unix, Windows and Mac OS that transforms source audio files in several formats into other audio files.
+*[SoX][reference:SoX]* is a command line audio processing tool for Unix, Windows and Mac OS that transforms source audio files in several formats into other audio files.
 It provides several standard audio effects (like e.g. filters or reverb) in good quality and with a transparent, open-source implementation.

-This plugin implementation is completely free, open-source, platform-neutral and based on the *[JUCE][]* audio framework.
-Currently only plugin versions as VST3 under Windows 10, VST3 and AU under MacOSX (x86_64) and VST3 under Linux (x86_64) are provided, but porting to other targets should be straightforward, since building is supported by a platform-neutral CMAKE build file.
+Currently a project called [SoX_ng][reference:SoXNG] and led by Martin W. Guy is modernizing all those effects and hence serves as the reference for this project.

-The effects provided here are a complete rewrite in C++ of the SoX algorithms for producing *(bit-exact) identical* renderings in the DAW.
+The effects provided here are a complete rewrite in C++ of the SoX algorithms for producing
+*(bit-exact) identical* renderings in the DAW.
 This can easily be checked by rendering some audio externally with SoX and internally with the plugins and subtracting the results.
 Apart from roundoff errors (SoX often uses 32bit integer processing, while the SoXPlugins always uses double floating point processing) the results cancel out with typically a residual noise of -140dBFS.

 The main motivation for this package is to be able to play around with effects in a DAW and be sure that the external rendering by SoX will